roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  He was laughing at her, as my wife began having another orgasm, her pussy spastically squeezing his fat dick and her body furiously riding up and down that pole.
 The noise level of her orgasm was unwelcome, and he tried to shush her with just his voice, "Shhh, baby!"
 But Kitty was going out of control, "YESSS!
 FUCCKKK!
 OHHH GOD, YESS -- BABY -- CUMMING!"

  Brian had no choice -- he took his fist, stuck three fingers together, and shoved them in Kitty's mouth -- deep.
 Kitty laughed instantly, but opened her jaw wide, allowing Brian to fist-fuck her mouth, drowning out her screams from the subsiding orgasm.
-Report_Story #6